 17.1 Dispute Resolution

-In the event of any dispute (other than termination under Article 16) under this Settlement, any party to the dispute may give written notice to the other Parties to the dispute setting out the dispute to be resolved.
-The Parties will in good faith attempt to resolve the dispute, however, if a satisfactory resolution cannot be obtained within 45 days from the date of the notice, the Parties may severally or jointly file an application with the NEB regarding the matter in dispute or agree to an alternate dispute resolution process.
+In the event of any dispute (other than termination under Article 16) under this Settlement, any Party to the dispute may give written notice to the other Parties to the dispute setting out the details of dispute to be resolved and the desire to resolve such dispute.
+The Parties will in good faith attempt to resolve the dispute, however, if a satisfactory resolution cannot be obtained within 45 days from the date of such notice, the Parties may severally or jointly file an application with the NEB regarding the matter in dispute or agree to an alternate dispute resolution process.
 Any application if filed, must also contain a request that the NEB deal with the disputed matter on an expedited basis.

 ARTICLE 18